Tutorial: Configure Workday for automatic user provisioning

 Part 3: In the provisioning app, configure connectivity to Workday and Active Directory

-In this step, we establish connectivity with Workday and Active Directory in the Azure portal.
+In this step, we establish connectivity with Workday and Active Directory.

-In the Azure portal, go back to the Workday to Active Directory User Provisioning App created in Part 1
+Browse to Identity > Applications > Enterprise applications > Workday to Active Directory User Provisioning App created in Part 1.

 Complete the Admin Credentials section as follows: